MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - When an image is uploaded to our I2D service for file conversion and extraction (OCR).
 - When the user needs to correct the service’s output, we send feedback to improve quality.

-The data is used to analyse the usage and troubleshoot issues on the service side.
+The data is used to analyze the usage and troubleshoot issues on the service side.

 The following fields are collected:

 - **CloudConnectorRequestId** - String that identifies the service-requests on the client app for both conversion and feedback scenarios.

 - **CustomerId** - This string helps map users to service requests and help us track usage.
-UserId is required to fulfil GDPR requirements as service isn't directly exposed to users, but through clients and identify the total number of people using the service, helping the service track the volume of users using the product.
+UserId is required to fulfill GDPR requirements as service isn't directly exposed to users, but through clients and identify the total number of people using the service, helping the service track the volume of users using the product.

 - **I2DFeedbackAPICorrelationId** - String that identifies the feedback-request in I2D service when user corrects the service output.